Hola 👋

 Planning a trip to Manuel Antonio?
 We’re here to help.
 Manuel Antonio holds a special spot in our hearts.
-Anna and I set off on our very first trip to Costa Rica together, and guess where we headed?
-Yeah, you got it… Manuel Antonio!
+I’ve been coming to Costa Rica for almost 2 decades, but Anna and I set off on our very first trip to Costa Rica together in 2021.
+Guess where we headed?
+Yeahhh, you got it… Manuel Antonio!

 Below are many of the area’s popular restaurants, activities, and lodging.
 You’ll also find a guide map that visually displays the town and points of interest.
 Let’s go!